Fabia Drake: Career

 There were also two notable screen performances in her last years, as Catherine Alan in A Room with a View (1985) and as Madame de Rosemonde in Valmont (1989), in which The New York Times praised her performance for its "quiet dignity."

 She was awarded the OBE in 1987.

-Personal life
+Personal life and death

-She married Maxwell Turner, a barrister-at-law and brother of John Hastings Turner, the dramatist of her two plays with Marie Tempest, in December 1938.
-Their only child, a daughter Deirdre, was born in March 1940.
+Drake married Maxwell Turner, a barrister-at-law and brother of John Hastings Turner, the dramatist of her two plays with Marie Tempest, in December 1938.
+The marriage produced one child, a daughter.

+Drake died on 28 February 1990.